What does the board do?

 The board and staff will prepare the election materials for the October elections.
 Candidates will be notified within a week of elections closing and voting results will be posted in-store and online.
 Those elected will begin serving in November.

 Yes!
-Each board applicant is invited to make a short statement to owners at the Annual Meeting on Oct.
+Each board applicant is invited to make a short statement to owners at the Annual Party on Oct.
 28 at 6PM (video is available if you cannot be there in person).
 Answers to the questions in the application will be publicly available to the ownership.

 Board members receive a 20% discount on most store purchases.